khakhalin/robowh/README.md

 # Next steps

 TODO:
-* Occupied shelves should also count as occupied pixels for a-star purposes.
+* Full task creation for outgoing loads
+* Full task creation for incoming loads
 * Count the number of robots that were processed (didn't time out), show it in the console
-* Add rack functionality (registrer places, with addresses, track inventory)
-* Start with half of racks occupied
-* Add target address functionality for incoming loads
-* Add loading bay functionality
-* Full task creation for incoming loads
-* Full task creation for outgoing loads
 * Add n tasks processed per second
 * Measure and report confusins and blockage for robots, percent of time blocked
 * Add buttons for adding robots and removing robots